OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 ## Conclusion

-In this blog post we have seen the major features of the Istio VirtualService.
-The networking in our sample application has been redirected, retried, and artificially slowed down or failed all from the VirtualService, and without modifying the code from the original applications.
+In this blog post we have seen the major features of the Istio VirtualService resource.
+The networking in our sample application has been redirected, retried, and artificially slowed down or failed all from the VirtualService resource, and without modifying the code from the original applications.

 This shows the power of lifting this kind of networking responsibility from the application code to the infrastructure layer.

-In the next post we'll see how to further customize the function of the network through the DestinationRule CRD.
+In the [next post](/blog/2019-09/istio/istio-destinationrule/index.md) we'll see how to further customize network properties through the DestinationRule resource.